cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Bostrom - the short definition [~](QmbvXoTA8nqZGzzCtQtw7rrrNrTRxyRSHsJPa5ZsPLHDG7) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

-Bostrom is a superintelligence project based on blockchain (cosmos-SDK), consensus protocol Tendermint and content addressing mechanism (with the current implementation of IPFS protocol).
+Bostrom is a superintelligence project with knowledge graph at its core built on blockchain (cosmos-SDK), consensus protocol Tendermint and content addressing mechanism (with the current implementation of IPFS protocol).

+### Purpose of the Bostrom network [~](QmX3owfDdvVUAr2J58nrdBQShBH8be6iwv9NZwnTAjTdjf) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

+Bostrom allows adding knowledge to the knowledge graph verifiably.
+By "verifiably" we mean that it is guaranteed by blockchain design that a particular address added specific content into the blockchain at the known time.

+The knowledge graph is a directed weighted graph between particles (CIDs or Content-ID of files, also known as content addresses, IPFS-hashes, IPFS-links).

+Cyberlinks are the edges of the knowledge graph, particles are the vertexes (aka nodes).

+In order to create cyberlinks in Bostrom, user accounts (so-called neurons) must have VOLT and AMPERE tokens.

+By definition, created cyberlinks cannot be deleted.
+This means, among other things, that they will always be taken into account in cyberrank (until "forgetting" or "pruning" functions are introduced).

 ### Capabilities of the Bostrom Blockchain [~](QmREDsSSALhBnPCPXKYSi9piknyqEvCErTAGvpWyMCWAmZ) [@](bostrom1ay267fakkrgfy9lf2m7wsj8uez2dgylhtkdf9k)